-19.3 Matches Used for Individual Classification: All fired scores, except Distinguished Revolver and Semi-Automatic Pistol scores, fired in individual and fired team matches in both indoor and outdoor NRA Police Pistol Combat competition as defined in Rule 1.7 are used for Revolver and Semi-Automatic Pistol Classifications in both Firearm Divisions and for Reclassifications.
-19.4 Establishing Classification: A competitor will be officially classified by the NRA when scores for two sanctioned Police Pistol Combat tournaments have been reported.
+19.3 Matches Used for Individual Classification: All fired scores, except Distinguished Revolver, Distinguished Semi-Automatic Pistol and Distinguished Production Pistol, fired in individual and fired team matches in both indoor and outdoor NRA Police Pistol (Soft) bat competition as defined in Rule 1.7 are used for Revolver and Semi-Automatic Pistol Classifications in both Firearm Divisions and for Reclassifications.

+19.4 Establishing Classification: A competitor will be officially classified by the NRA when scores for two sanctioned Police Pistol Combat Tournaments have been reported.
 The competitor will be sent an Official NRA Police Pistol Combat Classification Card based on the percent so computed and according to the table in Section 19.6.
-The classification will become effective the date shown on the card issued by NRA.
+The Classification will become effective on the date shown on the card issued by NRA.